ianheggie-oaf/scraper_utils/README.md

 - **Identify themselves**: Our user agent clearly indicates who we are and provides a link to the project repository:
   `Mozilla/5.0 (compatible; ScraperUtils/0.2.0 2025-02-22; +https://github.com/ianheggie-oaf/scraper_utils)`

-- **Limit server load**: We introduce delays to avoid undue load on your server's by default based on your response time.
+- **Limit server load**: We slow down our requests so we should never be a significant load to your server, let alone overload it.
-  The slower your server is running, the longer the delay we add between requests to help you.
+  The slower your server is running, the longer the delay we add between requests to help.
-  In the default "compliant mode" this defaults to 20% and custom settings are capped at 33% maximum.
+  In the default "compliant mode" this defaults to a max load of 20% and is capped at 33%.

-- **Add randomized delays**: We add random delays between requests to avoid creating regular traffic patterns that might impact server performance (enabled by default).
+- **Add randomized delays**: We add random delays between requests to further reduce our impact on servers, which should bring us

-- **Interleave requests**: We provide a utility so we do other work between each request, which should further reduce the load on your server.
+- down to the load of a single industrious person.

+Extra utilities provided for scrapers to further reduce your server load:

+- **Interleave requests**: This spreads out the requests to your server rather than focusing on one scraper at a time.

+- **Intelligent Date Range selection**: This reduces server load by over 60% by a smarter choice of date range searches, checking the recent 4 days each day and reducing down to checking each 3 days by the end of the 33-day mark.
+This replaces the simplistic check of the last 30 days each day.

 Our goal is to access public planning information without negatively impacting your services.